MDecker-MobileComputing/Ionic_Wuerfel/README.md

-# Dice apps based on real random data #
+# Dice app based on real random data #

 The app shows random dice numbers (values from 1 to 6).
 The random numbers are fetched from the Web-API [ANU QRNG](https://qrng.anu.edu.au/contact/api-documentation/),